Housing Complaints Policy

 Introduction

 1.1 Oldham Council recognises the importance of complaints and welcomes them as a valuable form of feedback about our services.
-We want our residents to be satisfied with our services.
+Working with a resident focus is a key priority and we want our residents to be satisfied with our services.
 We welcome hearing our residents’ comments, compliments and complaints to better understand how residents view our services and to use these valuable opportunities to learn and improve for the future.

 1.2 In setting out this policy, we recognise residents’ rights to be heard, understood and respected.
-We will ensure that tenants are treated fairly, openly, honestly, consistently and appropriately in accordance with our co-operative values.
+We will ensure that tenants are treated fairly, openly, honestly, consistently and appropriately in accordance with our values and behaviours.

 Purpose of the policy

-2.1 The aim of this policy is to provide a fair and consistent approach to dealing with complaints from the Council’s direct tenants and ensure they are handled appropriately and professionally in line with The Housing Ombudsman’s Complaint Handling Code.
+2.1 The aim of this policy is to provide a fair and consistent approach to handling and resolving complaints from the Council’s tenants and ensure they are handled appropriately and professionally in line with the Housing Ombudsman’s Complaint Handling Code.

 2.2 Emphasis will be placed on resolving complaints as quickly as possible by the service concerned.
 We will ensure that staff are equipped to deal with complaints efficiently and effectively and lessons learned from complaint investigations will be used to directly inform service improvements.

 2.3 This policy only relates to direct tenants of Oldham Council.
-Tenants of properties owned by other social landlords, such as Great Places and First Choice Homes Oldham, should raise any complaints via their respective landlord.
+Tenants of properties owned by other social landlords, such as Onward, Jigsaw, Great Places and First Choice Homes Oldham for example, should raise any complaints via their respective landlord.

 2.4 The Council has entered into contracts with Housing 21 and Inspiral Oldham, whereby these companies are responsible for the maintenance and management of a number of properties in the borough.
 Housing 21 manages and maintains much of the Council’s sheltered housing stock and Inspiral Oldham manages and maintains a number of properties at Crossley in Chadderton, Dew Way in Westwood, Primrose Bank in Medlock Vale/Coppice and Keswick Avenue in Fitton Hill.
-Throughout the term of these contracts, the Council will retain ownership of the properties but Housing 21 and Inspiral Oldham will act as managing agents; therefore, residents living in any of these properties are advised to contact Housing 21 or Inspiral Oldham respectively to provide any feedback or raise complaints.
+Throughout the term of these contracts, the Council is landlord of the properties but Housing 21 and Inspiral Oldham will act as managing agents; therefore, residents living in any of these properties can contact Housing 21 or Inspiral Oldham respectively to provide any feedback or raise complaints.

-2.5 Residents that live in homes managed by Housing 21 can raise concerns via their Court Manager or seek advice via Housing 21’s Complaints Helpline using the details below:
+2.5 Residents that live in homes managed by Housing 21 can raise complaints with their Court Manager via Housing 21’s Complaints Helpline using the details below:

 Post